-(1) Tort claim under civil law (rather than CMC):
+(1) Tort claim under civil law (rather than Maritime Code of the PRC):

-The time bar for tort claim is three years, counting from the day on which the obligee knows or should have known that his or her right has been infringed upon and who the obligor is, exept as otherwise provided for by any law.
-Such as:
+The time bar for a tort claim is three years, counting from the day on which the obligee knows or should have known that his or her right has been infringed upon and who the obligor is, except as otherwise provided for by any law.

-(2) Contract claim under civil law (rather than CMC):
+(2) Contractual claim under civil law (rather than Maritime Code of the PRC):

-The time bar for contract claim is three years, counting from the day on which the obligee knows or should have known that his or her right has been infringed upon and who the obligor is, except as otherwise provided for by any law.
+The time bar for a contractual claim is three years, counting from the day on which the obligee knows or should have known that his or her right has been infringed upon and who the obligor is, except as otherwise provided for by any law.